 Conservation AI aims to harness machine learning for various conservation projects.
 The conservation AI site allows you to upload your media for automatic species detection using our AI models.
 Using the site you can upload single files or batch upload files to create an online libary of classified data all in one place.
 The conservation AI platform also supports real-time uploads from devices such as camera traps to enable the real-time detection and classification of animal species.
 Further information about the conservation AI platform can be found here.

 For image classification the site supports .png .jpg .jpeg formats.
 Images should be limited to a resoultion no greater than 2000 x 2000 pixels to obatin the best results.
-For video processing the site supports .mp4 and .wmv formats.
-The site will extract and process one frame for every one second of video (1-minute video will equate to 60 individual .jpg images) which will be automatically analysed by the selected model.
-For the classification of audio the site supports .wav files.
-Audio files can be easily converted before uploading them to the conservation AI site.
+For video processing please use the Conservation AI desktop app which supports .mp4 format only.
+The desktop app will extract and process one frame for every one second of video (1-minute video will equate to 60 individual .jpg images) which will be automatically analysed by the selected model.

 Uploading Observations Through the Site